jakoch/phantomjs-installer/README.md

 For a development dependency, change `require` to `require-dev`.

-The download source used is: https://bitbucket.org/ariya/phantomjs/downloads/
+The default download source used is: https://bitbucket.org/ariya/phantomjs/downloads/ You might change it by setting a custom CDN URL, which is explained in the section "[Downloading from a mirror](#downloading-from-a-mirror)".

 By setting the Composer configuration directive `bin-dir`, the [vendor binaries](https://getcomposer.org/doc/articles/vendor-binaries.md#can-vendor-binaries-be-installed-somewhere-other-than-vendor-bin-) will be installed into the defined folder.
 **Important!
 Composer will install the binaries into `vendor\bin` by default.**